Camazepam: Pharmacology

 Camazepam, like others benzodiazepines, produce a variety of therapeutic and adverse effects by binding to the benzodiazepine receptor site on the GABAA receptor and modulating the function of the GABA receptor, the most prolific inhibitory receptor within the brain.
 The GABA chemical and receptor system mediates inhibitory or calming effects of camazepam on the nervous system.

 Compared to other benzodiazepines, it has reduced side effects such as impaired cognition, reaction times and coordination, which makes it best suited as an anxiolytic because of these reduced sides effects.

 Animal studies have shown camazepam and its active metabolites possess anticonvulsant properties.

 Unlike other benzodiazepines it does not disrupt normal sleep patterns.
 Camazepam has been shown in animal experiments to have a very low affinity for benzodiazepine receptors compared to other benzodiazepines.
 Compared to temazepam, camazepam has shown roughly equal anxiolytic properties, and less anticonvulsant, sedative, and motor-impairing properties.

 Pharmacokinetics

 Following oral administration, camazepam is almost completely absorbed into the bloodstream, with 90 percent bioavailability achieved in humans.

 In the human camazepam is metabolised into the active metabolite temazepam.
 Studies in dogs have shown that the half-life of the terminal elimination phase ranged from 6.4 to 10.5 h.

 Medical uses

 Camazepam is indicated for the short-term treatment of insomnia and anxiety.
 As with other benzodiazepines, its use should be reserved for patients in which the sleep disorder is severe, disabling, or causes marked distress.

 Adverse effects

 With higher doses, such as 40 mg of camazepam, impairments similar to those caused by other benzodiazepines manifest as disrupted sleep patterns and impaired cognitive performance.
 Skin disorders have been reported with use of camazepam however.
 One study has shown that camazepam may increase attention.

+Research has demonstrated that Camazepam exhibits competitive binding to benzodiazepine receptors within the brain, albeit with a relatively modest affinity in animal models.
+This interaction with benzodiazepine receptors, facilitated by both Camazepam and its active metabolites, is accountable for the medication's anticonvulsant properties.